The News Quiz: Ep8. Mr. Starmer Goes To Washington

 Also known as God's own country of all.

-I'd be wary of suggesting that God has ever had anything to do with this place if I were you or in current form a certain American president might threaten to kick you all out into Lancashire and turn the whole county into a casino and golf range.
+Be wary of suggesting that God has ever had anything to do with this place if I were you, or on current form, a certain American president might threaten to kick you all out into Lancashire and turn the whole county into a casino and golf range.

 We'll start with a question about Yorkshire.